-The influence of expected sacrifices on investment intention of individual investors was insignificant according to the study.
+The effect of expected sacrifices on investment intention of individual investors remains inconclusive.
 The results from regression analysis did not support expected sacrifices as a key contributing factor to investment intention.
 Investors expect less value from investing when they anticipate investing to require a lot of sacrifices.
 Of the dimensions of expected sacrifices, monetary cost and time cost were found to explain the highest variations in investor's intention to invest while effort and financial risk were found to explain very little variation in investment intention.
 Moreover, whereas standard finance considers financial risk as objective and measurable, the results of this research suggest that investor's base their decisions on their perceptions of the risk, which might sometimes be quite far from the reality.
-Whereas the results from regression analysis presents a pessimistic view on influence of expected sacrifices on investment intention, evidence from both quantitative data analysis supports the importance of the expected sacrifices in Kenya.
+Whereas the results from regression analysis presents a pessimistic view on effect of expected sacrifices on investment intention, evidence from both qualitative and quantitative data analysis supports the importance of the expected sacrifices in stimulating the investment intention of individual investors in Kenya.